+44 7393 450837

 By doing this, the underperformance of one set of asset classes or funds will be offset by the performance of the other asset classes.
 It can be extremely risky to invest all of one’s money in a single asset class or mutual fund strategy.

-However, investors typically generate better returns if their wealth is spread across a variety of asset classes.
+Investors typically generate better returns if their wealth is spread across a variety of asset classes.

-What Is Asset Allocation Funds?
+What are Asset Allocation Funds?

 An asset allocation fund is a type of investment vehicle that offers investors a diversified portfolio of holdings in a range of asset classes.